History of NIB

 Transition to Commercial Banking

-In 1975, following the enactment of NRCD 316, NIB obtained the mandate to start taking deposits only from the companies that it had financed, but not from the general public.
+In 1975, following the enactment of NRCD 316, NIB obtained the mandate to start taking deposits only from the companies it had financed, but not from the general public.
 This was to ensure that the Bank adhered to its core mandate of providing development finance for industries.
 However, by 1980 NIB was offering commercial banking in order to complement its development banking services as a result of the problems associated with raising term-capital.

 The Bank initially borrowed from agencies such as the World Bank, IFC and EU.
 But in the 1980’s the economic situation in Ghana was not conducive to access external credit.
 To address the situation, local deposits were mobilized to fund industries.